Indonesia Travel Essentials

 GoJek and Grab are the ride-hailing apps that transformed Indonesian cities.
 Order ojek (motorcycle taxi) for quick cheap trips or GoCar/GrabCar for longer rides.
 Bali has specific "ojek zones" — negotiate at official stands or use the apps.
 Becak (cycle rickshaws) and bemo (minibuses) serve local routes in smaller cities.

-Download the Grab app before your trip and add your international credit card when you land.
-Grab works well in Clark, Angeles City, and most of Luzon, plus Cebu, Davao, Iloilo, and Bacolod — metered fares, no haggling, air-conditioned cars.
+Download both Grab and Gojek before your trip and add your international credit card when you land.
+They cover Jakarta, Bali, Surabaya, Yogyakarta, Bandung, Medan, and most cities — metered fares, no haggling, air-conditioned cars (GrabCar/GoCar) and cheap motorbike taxis (GrabBike/GoRide).
 It's the safest and most predictable option for city transport.
-Not available in smaller towns.
+Note: parts of Bali (Ubud, Canggu) restrict pickups in certain "ojek zones" — walk a block to a main road if a driver can't reach you.

 Scooter & Car Rental

-Available in most tourist areas for ₱300–500/day ($5–9 USD) for scooters, more for cars.
-An international driving permit (IDP) is technically required.
+Available in most tourist areas for Rp 60,000–100,000/day ($4–6 USD) for scooters, more for cars with a driver (Rp 600,000–900,000/day including fuel is common in Bali).
+An International Driving Permit (IDP) is legally required and police do run checks in Bali.
 Helmets are mandatory.
-Roads can be rough and unpredictable — only rent a scooter if you're an experienced rider.
+Roads can be chaotic — only rent a scooter if you're an experienced rider.
 Important: rental shops may ask to hold your passport as a deposit — never hand it over.
 Offer a photocopy instead and walk away if they insist.
-They almost always come running after you.
 Your passport stays in the hotel safe, always.

 SIM Cards & Connectivity